Do You Own a Business?

 SEO strategies will generally impact a site’s results on the three major search engines.
-These are Google, Bing and Yahoo.
-You’ll also see an impact across lesser known search engines, but those top three are where you’ll find the most impact on traffic.
+These are Google, Bing, and Yahoo.
+You’ll also see an impact across lesser-known search engines, but those top three are where you’ll find the most impact on traffic.

 When your site is properly optimized, that means it has a lot of characteristics search engines consider valuable.
-The underlying algorithm for every search engine is complicated (to put it mildly) but the basic idea is pretty straight-forward:
+The underlying algorithm for every search engine is complicated (to put it mildly) but the basic idea is pretty straightforward:

-The more you can present clear, engaging and original answers to common questions, the more search engines will favor you.
+The more you can present clear, engaging, and original answers to common questions, the more search engines will favor you.

-There’s a loop of good things which can occur.
+There’s a loop of good things that can occur.
 The better your SEO, the higher you’ll rank in the search engines.
 The higher you rank in the search engines, the more people will click on your link.
 If your site is well-made, people will like it.
 A popular site is looked on favorably by the search engines, which is turn leads to a higher ranking on the results page, and so on.